damianofalcioni/js-functions-orchestrator/README.md

 # Isomorphic orchestrator for JS functions

 This library provide a simple yet powerful, fast, secure, and extensible orchestrator for your JS functions, working in browsers and NodeJS/Bun/Deno.
-The orchestration is defined in a simple JSON and use the power of [JSONata](https://jsonata.org/) for input/output transformation.
+The orchestration logic is defined in a simple JSON and use the power of [JSONata](https://jsonata.org/) for input/output transformation.

 ## Usage